hpp-io/noosphere-evm/README.md

 - Fork the repo and open PRs with clear, focused changes.
 - Run `forge fmt` and `forge test` locally before opening PRs.
 - Keep API changes backwards-compatible where possible; if not, include a migration note.
-- Add tests for new behavior and document new public functions in the README.

 When referencing design ideas or architecture that were inspired by other public projects, a short mention in your PR description is appreciated.